Morning After Pill: start your consultation

 If you've forgotten to take your daily contraceptive, or the condom has torn, or if you just got caught up in the moment, the morning after pill is able to help.
 Whatever the reason, you can still quickly and successfully prevent pregnancy with the help of a morning after pill, also known as the emergency contraceptive pill.

 The two most popular and effective morning after pills are Levonelle and ellaOne.
 Levonelle is effective for up to three days after unprotected sex, while ellaOne can prevent pregnancy for up to five days.
-Both of these fast-acting and clinically proven emergency contraceptive pills can significantly decrease the chances of getting pregnant and are available to order here at OnlineClinic today.
+Both of these fast-acting emergency contraceptive pills can significantly decrease the chances of getting pregnant and are available to order here at OnlineClinic today.

 The morning after pill (also referred to as the progestogen-only pill, or POP) is an emergency contraceptive that women can take to prevent pregnancy in a quick and safe manner after unprotected sex.
 This medication is available to purchase in the UK in two versions, Levonelle and ellaOne.
 These are available to buy here at OnlineClinic.